About the position

 Extension educators help us fulfill our mission by leading programs in the community.
 Many educator positions work primarily with the 4-H program in preparing students for competitive events, attending summer camp and supervising volunteers.
 Educator positions are exempt staff positions that do not require a master's degree.

-Extension Educator Openings
+Current Extension Educator Openings

-Dougherty Co.
-4-H Educator - Albany, Southwest
+Jenkins Co.
+4-H Educator - Millen, Southeast

 Bulloch Co.
 FACS Educator - Statesboro, Southeast

 Fulton Co.
-ANR Educator - Atlanta, Northwest
+FACS Educator - Atlanta, Northwest

 - Conduct meetings and deliver prepared curricula in a specific program area.